 Household members aged 16 and over, excluding those who for special reasons are not capable of keeping diary record-books, are described as spenders.

 If a spender is absent for longer than 7 days they are defined as an ‘absent spender’.
-Absent spenders do not keep a diary and consequently are not eligible for the voucher that is paid to diary keepers.
+Absent spenders do not keep a diary and consequently are not eligible for the monetary gift that is paid to diary keepers.

 If a household member is completely incapable of contributing to the survey by answering questions or keeping a diary, then they are defined as a ‘non-spender’.
 However, incapable people living on their own cannot be designated as non-spenders as they comprise the whole expenditure unit.
 If this is the case, the interviewer should enlist the help of the person outside of the household who looks after their interests.
 If there is no-one able or willing to help, the address is coded as incapable.